Edge Developer Platform

 Getting Started

-Configure Supabase
+Configuring Supabase

 1. Register a Supabase Account and Create a Project

-2. Initialize Database
+2. Initializing a Database

-3. Connect to the Database
+3. Connecting to the Database

 In the leftmost navigation pane, select API Docs.
 Upon entry, you will be directed to Introduction by default.
 Click on Connect above to select the connection method.